Guards F5000 Championship round

 Notes on the cars:

 - McLaren M10B [400-03] (Mike Walker): Alan McKenchnie for Mike Walker UK 1970.
 The monocoque was replaced (by 400-18S) so that Walker could get the lower engine mount specification used by Gethin and Ganley.
 The 400-03 chassis to Roy Lane (Warwick, Warwickshire) and built up with 5.5-litre Chev for the British Hill Climb Championship 1971.
 To Richard Shardlow (Baslow, Derbyshire) for hillclimbs in 1972 but rolled at Harewood.
 To John Bailey and rebuilt for Sprints during 1974 and 1975.
 To Harry Phillips (Coventry) 1976 for libre.
 Then unknown until sold in 1984 by Ian Webb (Dorking) to Roger Ealand, and raced in 1985 and 1986.
 To Paul Palmer and restored by Michael Cane Ltd, then to Ed Hubbard, and then to Ean Pugh (Wales & Monaco) in 1988.
 However, Ean was quite sure the car he bought was the "ex-Prophet" 400-04, not 400-03.
-Together with the rest of Pugh's cars, the McLaren is now in a private museum near High Wycombe.
+Together with the rest of Pugh's cars, the McLaren was placed in a private museum near High Wycombe.

 - Lola T190 [190/F1/7] (Davey Powell): New to Doug Hardwick's Henley Forklift team for the 1970 British Formula 5000 series.
 Raced by Mo Nunn (2 races), Davey Powell (7 races + 2 DNS) and Trevor Taylor (6 races) in 1970.
 To Kaye Griffiths (2 races + 1 DNQ), Terry Sanger (1 race only), Ian Ashley (3 races) and Tony Trimmer (1 race only) in 1971, during which time it was acquired by Rocky Plumridge.
 Retained by Plumridge for 1972 and raced by Ian Ashley (9 F5000 races, and DNQ for the Rothmans 50,000).
 Subsequent history unknown.